In desert suburb of Lima, poorest pay most for scarce water

 "We often feel a bit forgotten," said Danitza Cruz Navarro, 40, who lives on an unpaved street where trucks carrying water filtered from the River Chillon fill containers as the only source of water under a tropical sun.

-"Mosquitoes breed in some of the containers.
+"Mosquitos breed in some of the containers.
 The children get a lot of illnesses," she said.
-She counts herself lucky because she has a 1,100 litre (290 U.S. gallon) sealed tank, rather than just open-top plastic drums like many neighbours.
+She counts herself lucky because she has a 1,100 liter (290 U.S. gallon) sealed tank, rather than just open-top plastic drums like many neighbors.

 Nearby, Ycella Bonilla, 36, says her family pays 80 soles ($27) a month for water, far more than about 10 soles for richer people in the city connected to municipal pipes.